SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Every property needs to either have a value assigned when it is declared (like ``numberOfSides``) or in the initializer (like ``name``).

+In addition to the initializer, you can use ``deinit`` create a deinitializer if you need te perform some clean-up before the object is deallocated.

 Classes that inherit from other classes include the superclass's name, separated by a colon.